What we can’t help with

 1. Complaints about other bodies:

-The Complaints Commissioner can only consider complaints about the FCA, PRA, Bank of England, and FSA.
+The Commissioner can only consider complaints about the FCA, PRA, Bank of England, and FSA.
 He cannot consider complaints about the actions of regulated firms, the Financial Ombudsman Service, the Financial Services Compensation Scheme, or the Money Advice Service.

 If your complaint is about a firm, you should complain to that firm.